swathyjayaseelan/Classic-Arcade-Game/README.md

 ##<strong>Installation</strong>
 <p>To play the game:

-1. Download the GitHub zip file or clone the repository onto your local workstation
+1. Download the GitHub zip file or clone the repository onto your local workstation<br>

 2. Open a browser window and navigate to the index.html file in your application's directory
 </p>